 In an act of desperation, Mantua's ambassadors were sent to Venice but were isolated on the uninhabited island of San Servolo.
 Despite these careful measures, the plague managed to enter Venice.

 It spread rapidly infecting and killing 100,000 Venetians.
 The Doge and part of his family died, as the disease did not distinguish aristocrats from commoners, nor monks from priests.
 Medicine and other cures proved useless at the time, so the Venetians turned to religion.
 A procession was organised in which 10,000 survivors took part.
 They walked incessantly through St Mark's Square for three days and nights, with torches and votive statues.
 In the end it was decreed that if the city survived the plague, a church of unparalleled size and beauty would be built.

-Finally a pronouncement was made that, if the city escaped total devastation, a temple would be constructed of unparalleled size and beauty.
-In the following week the progress of the epidemic slowed, and within two weeks it diminished altogether.
-Gladly adhering to the pronouncement, the location of the temple - or church as it became - was quickly decided upon.
-It was to be built at the Custom's Port, where some buildings had just been demolished.
-(Demolishing wooden houses and the dispersing of crowded communities like monasteries and seminaries were emergency measures often carried out during these plagues.)
+During the following week the course of the epidemic slowed down and within two weeks it had subsided completely.
+The Venetian authorities then decided to fulfil their vow to build the church.
+The church was to be built at the customs port, where some buildings had just been demolished.
+(The demolition of wooden houses and the dispersal of crowded communities such as monasteries and seminaries were emergency measures often carried out during times of plague).

-The edifice was completed in about twenty years, and it became an exemplary model of Baroque architecture which was studied and imitated all over Europe.
-The church was consecrated on November 21, 1687.
-It paid homage to the Republic and the Virgin Mary and was called the Salute Church.
+The building was completed in about twenty years and became an exemplary model of Baroque architecture that was imitated throughout Europe.
+The church was consecrated on 21 November 1687.
+It paid homage to the Republic and the Virgin Mary and was called the Santa Maria della Salute or simply, Salute Church.